 The Master's Writing Seminar is a two-semester course taken throughout the year of study for full-time STM students, or during the final year for part-time STM students.
-The course normally meets approximately every other week during the fall and spring terms.
-The seminar is normally available in both an on-campus section and an online section.
+The course normally meets online approximately every other week during the fall and spring terms.

 Through selected readings, class presentations, three (or more) required stages of drafting, as well as through peer and instructor reviews, the Master's Writing Seminar is designed to assist MA and STM students in a) writing a critically informed and academically superior Master's level thesis on a topic that contributes to the study of theology and religion and, when appropriate, the interface of these with other disciplines and contemporary culture; and b) successfully defending the thesis in an oral exam conducted by members of the CTS faculty.
 For some students, the course and thesis writing will also serve as c) an important stage of training for doctoral-level work in theological and religious studies and/or the humanities and contemporary culture.

 Because of the short time available to produce a credible thesis, students should begin the course having already discerned their desired focus.
 Early in the Master's Writing Seminar, they will "settle on" and refine their research topic.
 Students may develop topics initially explored in other classes, but the thesis must be a substantially new piece of work.
 It ought not to be simply a seminar paper "expanded."
 Normally a successful thesis will be approximately 40-60 pages (normal font, double spaced) in length.
+See Theis Guidelines for more information.